 There are different ways to prepare the skin for extractions and they all have their pros and cons.
-Our method of prep uses a steam compress with facial massage.
-In short, the facial massage relaxes the pores (despite common myth, pores technically do not open or close like a door) and the steam relaxes the sebum, or oily secretions of your glands that gets stuck in your pore, that forms a blackhead.
+Our method of prep uses a steam compress with facial massage and oil pulling.
+In short, the facial massage relaxes the pores (despite common myth, pores technically do not open or close like a door) and the heat from the steam compress (i.e., hot towels), softens the skin so that we can perform extractions without causing damage to the skin and get out the mix of sebum (oily secretions from our glans), dirt, and debris that's in our pores and makes up a lovely blackhead.

 But let’s digress for a moment on the steam machine with which you might be familiar.
 While a steam machine is a tried-and-true way to relax the sebum in pores, its cons are that it can dry out the skin and the skin can clam up the moment it’s turned off.
 “If you spend just a few seconds too long in the facial steamer, it can have a similar effect to spending too long in a hot shower,” said Christie, Skin Therapist.
 “It will dry you out and irritate sensitized skin.
-The towel method is much gentler yet effective.”
+Our method is gentle and effective.”
 Some clients can also find the steam-in-the-face claustrophobia-inducing.
 And in the gross department, depending on water quality or how often the machine is cleaned out, steamers can harbor bacteria.

-Another benefit of our method (which, by the way, is also used by top establishments around town)?
-It doesn’t falsely loosen things up.
+Another benefit of our method (which is also used by top establishments around town) is that it doesn’t falsely loosen things up.
 The steam machine is exactly that – a machine.
-Our method is, not to sound too artisanal, handcrafted.
-The massage lets us feel where the skin is at.
-The towels limit the loosening of the sebum to a reasonable amount.
+Our method – not to sound too artisanal – is 'handcrafted.'
+Nothing gets extracted that isn’t ready to come out.
+For extra stubborn blackheads or whiteheads (see more below), we have other ingredients and tools to help those move along merrily.
 The result?
-Nothing gets extracted that isn’t ready to come out.
-That means happier skin that is less red after all is said and done.
+Happier skin that is less red after all is said and done.

 “Can Skin Therapists remove my whiteheads while removing my blackheads?”